 Improve your push notifications today

-So, there are 10 ways you can improve your push notifications.
+So, there are 10 ways you can improve your push notifications in 2021.
 From segmentation to using channels and geofencing there are so many ways to better target your messages.
 And, when it comes to the content, using rich content, dynamic content and getting the timing and frequency right will really help.
 Finally, don’t forget the A/B testing!